tiru1222/terraform-zero-to-hero/Day-1/PROJECT-ec2-instance-creation/steps.md

 It will destroy terraform-managed infrastructure or the existing enviornment
 NOTE:
 We can use -auto-approve command for Apply and Destroy phases.
+Lets assume if we have multiple instances/resources in a terraform, if we want to delete a single instance/resorce first we have to check the list of resources present in main.tf file using terraform state list so it will gives the list of entire resources to delete particular resorce: terraform destroy -target=aws_instance.key[0]